OpenLiberty/ci.maven/README.md

 ###### Using Maven artifact

-Use the `assemblyArtifact` parameter to specify the name of the Maven artifact that contains a custom Liberty profile server or use one of the provided from our IBM DHE repository.
-[See how to set up the DHE repository in this link.](#ibm-dhe-repository)
+Use the `assemblyArtifact` parameter to specify the name of the Maven artifact that contains a custom Liberty profile server or use one of the provided from the IBM DHE repository.
+In order to use one of the provided runtimes, you must [define the DHE repository](#ibm-dhe-repository) in your `pom.xml` file.

 Example for using the `assemblyArtifact` parameter:
 ```xml